-According to U.S. News, “In a seven-year study tracking more than 1,200 girls – published in Pediatrics in 2013 – researchers noticed that those with a higher body mass index experienced earlier puberty as measured by breast development than those with lower BMIs.
+U.S. News reported that “in a seven-year study tracking more than 1,200 girls – published in Pediatrics in 2013 – researchers noticed that those with a higher body mass index experienced earlier puberty as measured by breast development than those with lower BMIs.
 Body fat, it should be noted, releases estrogen, which contributes to breast development.”

 - Sugary Drinks

 CBS News reported on a Harvard study specifically linked it to sugary drinks: “Among nearly 5,600 girls aged 9 to 14 who were followed between 1996 and 2001, the researchers found that those who drank more than 1.5 servings of sugary drinks a day had their first period 2.7 months earlier than those who drank two or fewer of these drinks a week.”

 Smithsonian.com reports that we are just beginning to study the effects of endocrine disruptors on puberty.
 These chemicals can be found in BPA, BPS, phthalates, fire retardants, PFCs, pesticides and other chemicals lurking in bath and beauty products, home and furniture products, food, cookware, containers, vinyl, plastics and more may be contributing to these rising numbers.
 Learn more about the dangers these disrupters post.

 Not surprisingly, this one main factor underlies lots of health, medical and physical issues but seems to be contributing to early puberty as well.